danielgherasim/Aspose.Total-for-Cloud/SDKs/Aspose.Storage_Cloud_SDK_For_Objective_C/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add Aspose-Storage-SDK to your project.

-1. Add a pod entry for Aspose-Storage-SDK to your Podfile `pod 'Aspose-Storage-SDK'`
+1. Add a pod entry for Aspose-Storage-SDK to your Podfile `pod 'AsposeStorageCloud'`
 2. Install the pod(s) by running `pod install`.
 3. Include Aspose-Storage-SDK wherever you need it with `#import "ASPStorageApi.h"`.